 Reinventing mobility with the car interior of the future

 The car of the future will be a multifunctional, mobile living and working space that seamlessly becomes integral to everyday life, providing the user with new experiences and the greatest possible autonomy.
-This is the guiding principle of a new interior concept for future seamless mobility from Covestro at K2019.

 Smart polycarbonate material solutions for seamless mobility